5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 This is great, since it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 11.3 and newer.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Monterey and newer on otherwise unsupported hardware.
 I am successfully using this spoof on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Sonoma.

-> [!NOTE]
+> [!IMPRTANT]
-> With the release of `RestrictEvents.kext` 1.1.3, adding the Kernel Patches to the config is no longer required since the kext applies them during macOS installation as well now.
+> With the release of `RestrictEvents.kext` 1.1.3, adding the Kernel Patches to the config is no longer required since the kext applies to the macOS installation environment as well now.
 So, if your config still contains the Kernel Patches disable them!

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>